seanjones2848/Rinsed_code_challenge/README.md

 What is the big O notation for your program?

-From using combinations in my logic from the Ruby library (which should be the most expensive function), the big O for it should be O(n ^ min{2, n - 2}).
-So the big O for this problem should be O(n^2)
+From using combinations in my logic from the Ruby library (which should be the most expensive function), the big O for it should be O(n ^ min{k, n - k}).
+So the big O for this problem based on a k of 2, should be O(n^2)

 ### Bonus Question (optional)